More than two dozen Senate Republicans demand Biden do more for Ukraine after voting against $13.6 billion for Ukraine

 Romney said that while he “strongly” supports providing aid to Ukrainians, he “ultimately could not support the rest of this bloated spending bill for the aforementioned reasons.”

-“Forcing us to swallow the bad to get the good is concerning, unsustainable, and no way to govern over the long-term,” he said.
+“Forcing us to swallow the bad to get the good is concerning, unsustainable, and no way to govern over the long term,” he said.

-Romney and Sen. Joni Ernst (R-Iowa) are separately leading an effort with 40 of their Senate GOP colleagues to urge Biden to work with Poland and the U.S.’s NATO allies to expedite the transfer of aircraft and air defense systems to Ukraine.
-Of those 40 Republicans, 25 voted against the aid package
+Romney and Sen. Joni Ernst (R-Iowa) are separately leading an effort with 40 of their Senate GOP colleagues to urge Biden to work with Poland and other NATO allies to expedite the transfer of aircraft and air-defense systems to Ukraine.
+Of those 40 Republicans, 25 voted against the aid package.

 While increasing domestic spending and keeping the government open, the sweeping spending bill also increased spending for the U.S. military by 5.6 percent, totaling $762 billion.
 The bill includes a 2.7 percent pay increase for all active-duty troops.